“The cat, it is well to remember, remains the friend of man because it pleases him to do so and not because he must.”

-Meet Nika, a beautiful gray tabby, Domestic shorthair about 4-years-old that lost her home due to her owner’s eviction.
+Meet Nika, a very gray tabby, Domestic shorthair about 4 years old that lost her home due to her owner’s eviction.

 Nika was born to be a lap cat, sweet, fat and happy!
-Her new owners will need to monitor her weight so that she stays healthy and lives a long and happy life.
+Her new owners will need to monitor her weight so that she stays healthy and lives a long life.

 We don’t know if she ever had toys, if she ever played with the fishing pole and feather, or swatted at a ball with a bell inside of it, or rolled around in cat nip.
 We do know that every day she sits on the highest shelf in the cat room somewhat aloof from the other cats as she gazes over her queendom and cat naps.